1050 Brands 3173 Models 21478 Galleries 13429 Typefaces 6273 Patents

 Thus, typeface specimen haven't been produced just for quality check before delivery.
 No, these individual specimen of each typewriter have been collected by Stasi.
 If you were using your typewriter to publish pamphlets they easily could identify the owner, which must be the creator of the pamphlet.
 Creating unlicensed publications was forbidden in East Germany.

 Even if you sell your own machine it was intended to write a contract (like for cars).
 So if Stasi asks you about your typewriter you were able to protect you from supression by showing that receipt you wrote.
-During the years no one ever did this but I do thing I've seen such a receipt here at the typewriter database.
+During the years no one ever did this but I do think I've seen such a receipt here at typewriter database.

 1956 Erika 10 #1812507